Safety gloves 101: The ultimate guide to abrasion resistance

 Common misconceptions about abrasion resistance

-1. “Abrasion resistance = cut resistance.”
+1. “Abrasion resistance = cut resistance”

 Not true.
 Abrasion measures surface wear; cut resistance measures how well a material stops a blade.
 A glove can be highly abrasion-resistant and still offer low-cut protection, and vice versa.

-2. “A higher abrasion level is always better.”
+2. “A higher abrasion level is always better”

 Higher isn’t always necessary.
 A Level 6 glove may be overbuilt for light or intermittent contact and could reduce dexterity.
 The right level depends on how often and how aggressively workers encounter abrasive surfaces.

-3. “Gloves are still protective once the coating starts to wear.”
+3. “Gloves are still protective once the coating starts to wear”

-Both standards measure abrasion resistance; how well a glove material withstands wear from friction.
+Both standards measure abrasion resistance — how well a glove material withstands wear from friction.
 The difference is how that abrasion is tested and reported.

-5. “Abrasion failure isn’t a big deal.”
+5. “Abrasion failure isn’t a big deal”

 It’s actually one of the biggest predictors of glove injury.
 Abrasion is usually the first failure point, and when it fails, every other protective rating drops.

-6. "Lower upfront cost means better value"
+6. “Lower cost means better value”

 Not necessarily.
-While price matters, cost per use is what ultimately determines value, especially in abrasive environments.
+While price matters, cost per use is what ultimately determines value — especially in abrasive environments.

 Higher-quality gloves often use:

-• More durable base materials
+• More durable base materials and advanced yarns

 • Higher-quality coatings